Nitrokey/nethsm/docs/system-design.md

 #### Communication with S-Platform {#sec-dd-ta-cws}

-The **S-Keyfender** subject uses a communication channel with **S-Platform** to conduct operations that need low-level platform functionality: reboot, shutdown, reset, update, and retrieving the device ID.
+The **S-Keyfender** subject uses a communication channel with **S-Platform** to conduct operations that need low-level platform functionality: reboot, shutdown, reset, update, and retrieving the Device Key.
 The protocol is line-based over a TCP stream, where **S-Platform** is listening on a socket for client connections - only a single client connection at any time is supported.

 The client, after establishing the TCP stream, sends the command (all uppercase) followed by a single newline character.
 The server replies with either "OK" or "ERROR", optionally followed by a whitespace character and printable ASCII characters, terminated with a newline character.

 Some sample sessions:

-    | C->S: DEVICE-ID\n
+    | C->S: DEVICE-KEY\n
     | S->C: OK abcdef\n

     | C->S: SHUTDOWN\n